cedadev/jasmin-workshop/exercises/ex00/README.md

   Note that the terminal does not echo back any characters or placeholders for a passphrase.
 So don't paste it again just because it's not displaying!

-  Now, heck with the `ssh-add -l` command as before, and the key fingerprint should be displayed, e.g.
+  Now, check with the `ssh-add -l` command as before, and the key fingerprint should be displayed, e.g.

 ```
 ssh-add -l